ckitsaki/vbf_differential_plotting/src/README.md

 # How to make the detector level plots pre-fit we have in the paper:

+you should work inside the `src` dir.
 ```
 cd src
 root -l